 Cairns Shipping Development

-The Cairns Shipping Development Project (CSDP) is a critical enabler of tourism, trade and Defence for the region.
-The CSDP aims to develop port infrastructure in order to secure a greater share of the lucrative international cruise ship market, enhance naval capacity and improve port efficiencies.
+The Cairns Shipping Development Project (CSDP) is a critical enabler of tourism, trade and defence for the region.
+The CSDP aims to develop port infrastructure to secure a greater share of the lucrative international cruise ship market, enhance naval capacity and improve port efficiencies.

 Cruise shipping has grown significantly in Australia in recent years both in frequency of activity and size of vessels.
 The CSDP will improve port infrastructure including channel capacity to support and grow the cruise ship industry including the lucrative international market and enable growth for HMAS Cairns with significant benefits to the local economy and the Queensland cruise industry.

 Ports North commenced an Environmental Impact Statement (EIS) into the channel improvements in late 2012 in accordance with the Terms of Reference set out by both the State and Federal Governments.
 Subsequent changes including the Federal Government’s regulation on sea disposal and the Queensland Government’s Sustainable Ports Development Act 2015 impacted the EIS outcomes.
 With the period for finalisation of the EIS process extended to 31 December 2017, Ports North is revising the draft EIS in consideration of legislation changes while maintaining the project intent of increased cruise and other shipping access to the Port of Cairns.
 Work includes completing cruise ship demand analysis, channel design review, land, beneficial reuse, cost, environmental and economic benefit assessment.
 Previous assessments have shown significant economic benefits associated with expansion of the cruise industry in Cairns.

 This project will enable 1 million cubic metres of capital dredge volume to be placed on land at an approximate cost of $120 million.
 Ports North is on track to submit the draft EIS report to the Queensland Coordinator General by June 2017.